-N564 Clinical Nursing Leadership in Complex Health Care Organizations (3 credits)
+N564 Clinical Nursing Leadership in Complex Healthcare Organization (3 credits)

-Clinical Nurse Leadership in Complex Health Care Organizations provides the student with an in-depth examination of how to drive change within health care systems.
+Clinical Nurse Leadership in Complex Healthcare Organizations provides the student with an in-depth examination of how to drive change within healthcare systems.
 The student will acquire skills to utilize informatics for outcome measurement and data management.
-Principles of effective leadership, team building, and motivation within a culturally diverse workplace will give students the ability to lead high-performing microsystems.
+Principles of effective leadership, team building, and motivation within a culturally diverse workplace will provide students with the ability to lead high performing microsystems.